 Welcome to the Middle School Friends Program

-The goal of the Middle School Friends program is focuses broadly on enabling the spiritual growth and commitment of Friends who are in that peculiar stage of life, commonly known as middle school.
+The goal of the Middle School Friends program is enabling the spiritual growth and commitment of Friends who are in that peculiar stage of life, commonly known as middle school.
 It is hoped that by participating in the MSF program, middle school Friends will come away with a better sense of what it means to be Quaker, establish and maintain meaningful relationships with other Quakers their age, develop a sense of possibility for what being Quaker could mean for them in their lives today, and in the future.

 The PYM Middle School Friends program holds yearly-meeting wide weekend-long gatherings of Middle School Friends.
 A typical gathering consists of about 35 middle schoolers and 10 adults (staff and volunteers).
 Our program is a mix of play, discussion, spiritual education, arts/music, and community-building activities.
 Learn more about our gatherings here!